What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 What is a good marketing ROI?

 A 5 to 1 ratio is the most common rule for a small business marketing ROI.
-It is considered exceptional to have an ROI at around a 10-to-1 ratio.
-A ratio below 2 is not considered profitable as it has been shown that organizations can break even on their costs of producing and distributing goods/services.
+It is considered exceptional to have an ROI of around a 10-to-1 ratio.
+A ratio below two is not considered profitable, as it has been shown that organizations can break even on their costs of producing and distributing goods/services.

-But overhead costs and overhead less than 50% of the sales price can result in higher profits.
-Every organization is unique, so it's important that you consider overhead costs, margins, and industry factors specific to your sector when you decide how to allocate marketing dollars.
+However, overhead costs and overhead of less than 50% of the sales price can result in higher profits.
+Every organization is unique, so you must consider overhead costs, margins, and industry factors specific to your sector when you decide how to allocate marketing dollars.

 ROIs help make better decisions.